jobiols/odoo-env/README.md

   -v, --verbose        Go verbose mode.
 Prints every command --no-deactivate      No Deactivate database before restore.
 WARNING this
                        command is deprecated
-  --extract-sources    Extracts the sources from the Odoo image to the host;
                        it can only be used together with -i.
   --debug              Set default environment mode to debug --prod               Set default environment mode to production